filonico/filonico.github.io/_pages/cv.md

 ## 6. Presentations at congresses

-*For a detailed report of poster presentations, please have a look also at the [Other resources](/resources/) section in this website.*
+*For a detailed report of poster presentations, please have a look also at the [Resources](/resources/) section in this website.*

 * <ins>Nicolini F,</ins> Ghiselli F, Milani L, Luchetti A. (2023). **Contrasting patterns of amino acid evolution and shared ancestry between putative sex-determining genes in bivalve molluscs**. *EVOLMAR 2023*.
 Online.
 Nov 14 – 17, 2023.